artivis/manif/paper/paper.md

 # Summary

-`manif` [@manif] is a micro Lie theory library targeted at state estimation in robotics applications.
-With a single dependency on `Eigen` [@eigenweb] and a requirement on c++11 only, it is developed as a header-only library making it easy to integrate to existing projects.

 There has been a remarkable effort in the last years in the robotics community to formulate estimation problems properly.
 This is motivated by an increasing demand for